01mf02/jq-lang-spec/spec.typ

   (which occurs when the input is neither an array nor an object, see @accessing), to just return the input value unchanged.
-  When we run $mu update sigma$ with the input $0$,
-  $.[]$ fails with an error, but because the error is caught immediately afterwards,
+  When we run $mu update sigma$ with the input $0$, the filter $.[]$ fails with an error, but because the error is caught immediately afterwards,
-  $mu update sigma$ consequently just returns the input value $0$.
+  $mu update sigma$ consequently just returns the original input value $0$.
   The interesting part is what happens when $sigma$ throws an error:
   This occurs for example when running the filter with the input $[{}]$.
   This would run $. + 1$ with the input ${}$, which yields an error (see @arithmetic).